informalsystems/hermes/guide/src/advanced/troubleshooting/clock-drift.md

 > **Note:** For Cosmos SDK chains, a good approximation for `max_block_time` is `C * (timeout_propose + timeout_commit)`,
 where `C` is a constant to allow for variation in block times, mainly due to tx execution time which is outside of consensus params.
-To allow for some variance in block times while still detecting forward lunatic attacks (todo - add reference), it is recommended to set `C` to be in the `3..5` range.
+To allow for some variance in block times while still detecting [forward lunatic attacks][forward-lunatic], it is recommended to set `C` to be in the `3..5` range.
 Hermes uses the default value of `30s` which is a good approximation for most Cosmos SDK chains that have 6-10sec block times.